M3wP/Manche/readme.md

 The MOD files must not have instruments with sample lengths greater than 65535 bytes long.

+The MOD files must be 31 instrument types.
+Support for 15 instrument types is being investigated.

-## Peppito Performance
+## Peppito's Performance
-At present, Peppito only supports the following effects:
+Peppito supports the following effects:
   - Pattern Break
   - Set Volume
   - Set Speed